Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

-On Wednesday, Andrew Vaughn (.306 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
-First pitch is at 2:10 PM ET.
+Andrew Vaughn -- with a slugging percentage of .297 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox versus the Arizona Diamondbacks, with Bryce Jarvis on the hill, on September 28 at 2:10 PM ET.

 Sportsbook Promo Codes